 As expected of a well-established brand in the pet food industry, Purina has channeled all its expertise into crafting the best cat food for urinary health.
 Each serving consists of 10% protein, 7% fat, and 78% moisture.
-Hence, it is an excellent choice for kitties who don’t drink enough fluids to keep their bladders flushed.
+Hence, it is an excellent choice for kitties that don’t drink enough fluids to keep their bladders flushed.

 Equally important, its formula is designed to reduce urinary pH and provide low dietary magnesium, which is the main culprit behind urine crystals and bladder stones in cats.
 Additionally, it gives your cat vitamin E to nourish its skin and hair.
 It also contains vitamin B to promotes a healthy metabolism.